-- 1. Grip the pump firmly across the ports and opposite side of the housing in a vise with the shaft end up. - 2.
-Remove any burrs or nicks on the shaft.
-Use a small, fine file if needed.

-- 3. Remove the cap screws. - 4.
-Slide the housing plug off the shaft. - 5.
-Remove the stationary seat of the seal from the housing plug. - 6.
-Slide the seal head off the shaft. - 7.
-Polish the pump shaft with crocus cloth or very fine sandpaper and clean the seal chamber thoroughly with a clean cloth.
-This will prevent damage to the new seal and ease installation. - 8.
-Place the new seal head on the shaft and slide into place. - 9.
-Install the new stationary seat into the housing plug. - 10.
-Place the housing plug on the shaft and slide into place. - 11.
-Align the mounting holes and reinstall the cap screws.
+- Grip the pump firmly across the ports and secure the housing in a vise with the shaft end up - Remove any burrs or nicks on the shaft.
+Use a small, fine file if needed - Remove the seal gland cap screws - Slide the seal gland cap off the shaft - Remove the stationary seat of the seal from the seal gland - Slide the seal cartridge off the shaft - Polish the pump shaft with crocus cloth or very fine sandpaper and clean the seal chamber thoroughly with a clean cloth.
+This will prevent damage to the new seal and ease installation - Place the new seal cartridge on the shaft and slide into place - Install the new stationary seat into the seal gland - Place the bearing cap on the shaft and slide into place - Align the mounting holes and reinstall the seal gland cap screws